SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 - **Description**: The description of the Actility connection being created.
 - **Actility ThingPark URL**: The Actility ThingPark URL may change based on the type of the Actility ThingPark account we use (for example, Community or Enterprise edition).
 - **Profile ID**: This depends on your ThingPark account and environment.
 If you are using, for example, the Dev1 ThingPark environment your profile ID will be "dev1-api".
 Multiple tenants can have the same profile ID.
-- **Route Application Server ID**: TLS security ID between provider platform and agent.
+- **Application Server ID**: TLS security ID between provider platform and agent.
 The application server ID should be unique to the route address.
 This is an optional field.
 Leave empty to disable security.
-- **Route Application Server Key**: TLS security key between provider platform and agent.
+- **Application Server Key**: TLS security key between provider platform and agent.
 The value should be in hex and 16 bytes.
 Do not change the application server key if  the application server ID is not updated.
 This is an optional field.
 Leave empty to disable security.
+- **Admin API version**: The version that the Thingpark admin API uses.
+By-default it will be set to "latest".
+- **Core API version**:  The version that the Thingpark core API uses.
+By-default it will be set to "latest".
 - **Username**: Your ThingPark account username.
 - **Password**: Your ThingPark account password.